arm/mlia/README.md

 ### Arm NN TensorFlow Lite Delegate

-This backend provides general information about the compatibility of operators with the Arm NN TensorFlow Lite Delegate for Cortex-A. It comes pre-installed with MLIA.
+This backend provides general information about the compatibility of operators with the Arm NN TensorFlow Lite Delegate for Cortex-A. It comes pre-installed.

 For version 23.05 the classic delegate is used.